 ASVAB Scores and AFQT Scores

-As mentioned above, there are nine sections on the ASVAB that all calculate a different score, and these scores are used to determine which military jobs a person is qualified for your total score.
+As mentioned above, there are 9 sections on the ASVAB that all calculate a different score, and these scores are used to determine which military jobs a candidate is qualified for your total score.
 However, four of them have been considered more important and make up the Armed Forces Qualifications Test (AFQT) score: Arithmetic Reasoning, Word Knowledge, Paragraph Comprehension, and Mathematics Knowledge.
 The other five areas in the ASVAB are General Science, Electronics Information, Auto and Shop Information, Mechanical Comprehension, and Assembling Objects.